akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Add

 The `Add` action allows you to add values to a multi-select attribute or a reference entity multiple link attribute.
-Also, it makes it possible to add a product to categories, to association and to groups too.
+Also, it makes it possible to add a product to categories and to groups too.

 The expected values are:
 - `field`: the attribute code or property